gdaow/marshpy/README.md

 The env tag can be set on a YAML string value, and will load the value of the environment variable named like the tagged string.
-If the environment variable isn't set, the Pofy field will not be set either, allowing to eventually fallback on a default value (see [first-of](#first-of) for example).
+If the environment variable isn't set, the MarshPy field will not be set either, allowing to eventually fallback on a default value (see [first-of](#first-of) for example).

 If this tag is set on another value than a YAML scalar value, an